 Blockchains and legacy data sources

-As an interoperability protocol, Topos bridges data layers, called subnets.
+As a multi-chain ecosystem, Topos interoperates execution layers, called subnets.
+The system can handle arbitrarily many subnets deployed permissionessly.
 The protocol makes near-zero assumption as to the internal structure of subnets: natively built for blockchains made with Subnet DevKits, the ecosystem is designed to seamlessly integrate any type of new and existing blockchains and, to a greater extent, all data systems.

 Universal Certification Interface (UCI)

 The abstraction over the execution layer is made possible by means of a common interface, a shared language spoken by all subnets to interact with each other.
 The Universal Certification Interface lays the foundation for subnet authentication and state transitions validity, and is at the core of Topos.

 The Transmission Control Engine sets the groundwork for Topos cross-subnet communication.
 Moving away from common consensus-based solutions, the engine implements an asynchronous reliable broadcast primitive to prevent equivocation (e.g., double spend) on certificates exchanged between subnets, and is supported by a network of dedicated nodes that can unlimitedly scale.

 With quadratic message complexity, traditional BFT algorithms are limited by significantly higher settlement latency as the number of system participants increases, hence validating groups cannot exceed a few hundred participants.
 Topos's leaderless reliable broadcast primitive has a logarithmic per-node message complexity, and thus allows the TCE network to scale unlimitedly.